 Smoking is strictly forbidden in all indoor areas, including the workshops.

-Music and night’s rest
+Music and night-time activities

-The residents can work in the workshops everyday until 10 p.m. after which time there has to be quiet.
-After 10 p.m. it is only allowed to do activities that don’t make noise or can be disturbing.
+In consultation with the manager, every artist can be assigned for a workshop.
+The residents can work in the workshops every day until 10 p.m., after which the silent period starts (see: Music and night-time activities).
+After 10 p.m. it is only allowed to do activities that do not cause noise or disturb the other residents.

 Bicycles and other borrowed stuff

 Lent bicycles (deposit 40 Euro) must be handled with care.
 Bicycle tubes and other replaceable items must be replaced in case of damage or loss.
 The bicycles must be maintained, meaning that the borrower must oil the bicycle and wash it when it gets dirty.